yaleiyale/obsidian-emo-uploader/README.md

 Embed markdown online file/image links.
 This plugin is for uploading **images** to hosting platform or **files** to Github in Obsidian.

+Starting from version 2.6, clipboard and drag files are supported; Non-image files will appear as links without "!" at the beginning by default after being embed in markdown.

 🚩 [中文](https://lestua.eu.org/notes/2022/10/16/172318)

 ## How it Works